 4 cloves garlic, divided

-1 tablespoon lemon pepper, divided
+1 tablespoon lemon pepper, divided1 teaspoon salt

 2 tablespoons olive oil